 Weight: 49 oz.

-What we like: A super telephoto lens to match the capabilities of the Sony a9 (and a7R III).
+What we like: A super tele to match the capabilities of the Sony a9 and a7R IV.

 What we don’t: Some people may still want to add a teleconverter for even more reach.

 Impressively, the 100-400mm f/4.5-5.6 is roughly the same size as the 70-200mm f/2.8 above and comes in reasonably light for a lens of this type at “just” 49 ounces.
-For those who need even more reach, Sony offers two teleconverters, a 1.4x and 2.0x, both of which are compatible with this lens on the a9 and a7R III.
-And keep an eye out for the new Sony 400mm f/2.8, which is set to be released in September of 2018.
-Until then, the 100-400mm GM is a really nice super telephoto option for Sony full frame.
+For those who need even more reach, Sony does offer two teleconverters, a 1.4x and 2.0x, both of which are compatible with this lens on the a9 and a7R IV.
+In addition, Sony recently released the 200-600mm f/5.6-6.3, along with 400mm f/2.8 and 600mm f/4 primes.
+If telephoto lenses were a weakness of Sony’s FE lineup in the past, that simply is no longer the case.

 See the Sony 100-400mm f/4.5-5.6 GM